 I know it is impossible for You to be found wanting or lacking in any area.
 You are good, and You reign supreme, and You are faithful.
 Great is Your faithfulness, O God my Father.
 There is no shadow of turning with You!
 I want You to be honored in my life.
 I want to obey You in all things, and I want to give You glory.

 So glorify Your own name in me, Father God.

 Glorify Jesus in my life.
 Help me to be a good and faithful servant.
 Help me to persevere in all things, and help me to dwell in the secret place of the Most High with You.
 Keep me as the apple of Your eye and hide me under the shadow of Your wings.
 And as I abide in You, keep me stable and fixed under Your shadow.

 Thank You, Jesus.
 Thank You, Father and Holy Spirit.
 Thank You for comforting me.
 Thank You for the sign You are showing me today.
 Open my eyes and help me to see everything You are showing me, and I give You all the praise.

 In Jesus’ name, amen.”

-Does this message and radical prayer resonate in your heart today?
+Does this radical prayer–“Lord, show me a sign for good”–resonate in your heart today?
 If so, please leave a comment below!
 I’d love to hear from you!